PokemonGoF/PokemonGo-Bot/README.md

-# pgoapi - a python pokemon go api lib/demo
+# PokemonGo-Auto-Pokestop - a python pokemon script can research your poke stops

+# The works are based on the Pokemon Go API

 pgoapi is a client/api/demo for Pokemon Go by https://github.com/tejado.
 It allows automatic parsing of requests/responses by finding the correct protobuf objects over a naming convention and will return the response in a parsed python dictionary format.